toohighonthehog/RJAutoMover/installer/README.txt

 ARCHIVING OLD FILES:
 --------------------
 Problem: Need to automatically archive files older than a certain age
-Solution: Use POSITIVE AgeCreatedMins (files created MORE than X minutes ago)
+Solution: Use DateFilter with FC:+ (files created MORE than X minutes ago)

 FileRules:
   - Name: Archive Old Logs